-- 2) Exam #2 (30% of grade).
-The exam will cover Chapters 3, 4, & 5 of the course, including all lecture and textbook material.
-This exam will cover three chapters and will be out of 90 marks.
-This exam will contain a mix of multiple-choice, true/false, and fill-in-the-blank questions and is not cumulative.
-Not cumulative means that the previous chapters that have already been tested, will not be tested again.
+- 1) Exam #1 (35% of grade).
+The exam will cover Chapters 8, 10, 11, & 12 of the course, including all lecture and textbook material.
+This exam will cover four chapters and will be out of 100 marks.
+The exam will contain a mix of multiple-choice, true/false, and fill-in-the-blank questions.
 Students will have 120 minutes (2 hours) to complete the examination.
-The examination will take place during the scheduled class time (i.e., Friday, November 8th, 6:30 PM 8:30 PM PST). - 3) Final Exam [Exam #3] (30% of grade).
-The exam will cover Chapters 6, 7, & 9 of the course, including all lecture and textbook material.
-This exam will cover three chapters and will be out of 90 marks.
-This exam will contain a mix of multiple-choice, true/false, and fill-in-the-blank questions and is not cumulative.
+The examination will take place during the scheduled class time (i.e., Friday, February 14th from 6:30 PM 8:30 PM PST). - 2) Final Exam [Exam #2] (45% of grade).
+The exam will cover Chapters 13, 14, 15, & 16 of the course, including all lecture and textbook material.
+This exam will cover four chapters and will be out of 100 marks.
+The exam will contain a mix of multiple-choice, true/false, and fill-in-the-blank questions and is not cumulative.
 Not cumulative means that the previous chapters that have already been tested, will not be tested again.
 Students will have 120 minutes (2 hours) to complete the examination.
-The examination will take place during the scheduled final exam period, with the date and time to be announced by UBC at a later date. - 4) Canvas Quizzes (10%).
+The examination will take place during the scheduled final exam period, with the date and time to be announced by UBC at a later date. - 3) Canvas Quizzes (6%).
 These closed-book chapter quizzes will be completed via Canvas.
 Questions will be presented one at a time with the ability to skip questions and come back to previous questions.
 You are NOT permitted to access any of the course materials, including your notes, when completing the quizzes.
 You are NOT to use any search engines or other programs, and you are also NOT to communicate with anyone about the quizzes you are to work independently.
 Communication with other students (written, text, verbal, etc.) is not permitted.
 If you violate any of these conditions, you have engaged in Academic Misconduct and will be subject to the consequences articulated in the "Academic Integrity" section of this syllabus.
 Students will be asked to acknowledge an academic integrity pledge prior to completing the quizzes and submitting the quizzes for evaluation constitutes acceptance of this pledge and its policies.
-Students are asked to familiarize themselves with the academic integrity pledge found at this link: https://ctl.ok.ubc.ca/teaching-remotely/final-exams/integrity-pledge/ - 5) Reflections of Learning (6%).
-Students will be asked to complete a 300-word reflection for TWO of the assigned course chapters.
-These reflections will provide the student with an opportunity to reflect on their own learning of the course content.
-Students will be asked to consider what they found interesting in the chapter and to reflect on the content they found more challenging.
-These summaries will be due on the first day of final exams, Sunday December 8th, 2024.
-Each summary will be worth 3% of the final grade (i.e., 2 chapters each worth 3% = 6%). - 6) Sona (4%).
+Students are asked to familiarize themselves with the academic integrity pledge found at this link: https://ctl.ok.ubc.ca/teaching-remotely/final-exams/integrity-pledge/

+- 4) In-Class Participation Activities (10%).
+Throughout the semester there will be random participation activities during class to encourage engagement and active learning.
+These activities may include answering questions, participating in discussions, or completing quick tasks related to the course material.
+Each activity will be graded, and these marks will contribute to your overall participation grade.
+To accommodate unforeseen circumstances, each student will be permitted to miss two activities-this means the lowest two participation grades will automatically be dropped.
+These allowances provide flexibility if you miss a class or are unable to participate in an activity.
+However, since these activities are unannounced and integral to class engagement, consistent attendance and participation are encouraged. - 5) Sona (4%).
 A portion of the final grade in this course comes from participating in research activities.
 This requirement may be fulfilled either through direct participation in research through the Sona online volunteer subject pool (Option 1), by completing two written summaries of primary research articles (Option 2), OR by a combination of the two types of activities.